dreerr/Detektor/README.md

 # Detektor & Observers

-Using a camera and a facial recognition software, the visitors become part of the work.
-The visitors look into faces, and at the same time the observing gaze of these faces, and thus ultimately that of the installation itself, falls on them.
+A camera and facial recognition software integrate visitors into the artwork.
+As they look at faces, they become aware of being observed in return.
+The key moment occurs when they recognize their own faces among those watching, making them both observer and part of the installation.
+This reveals the work’s function of collecting and displaying faces while blurring the boundary between viewer and artwork.

 ## Overview